 Find out your puppies Expected Adult Weight

 The amount of Wolfworthy you feed as a puppy is based on their expected Adult weight.
-The breeder may have given you an indication, if not, ask.
-If they are not sure ask for the weight of Mum and Dad.
+The breeder may have given you an indication, if not, ask them if they can provide more information.
+If they are not sure ask for the weight of mum and dad.
 If you are still struggling have a look on the breed club website for an average.
 If you have a mixed breed puppy knowing the parent weights will be helpful.
 To find out how to establish your puppies Expected Adult Weight click here.